visoca/SNP-and-genotype-calling/README.md

 >`´/fastdata/myuser/varcal`´<br>

 ## Programmes
-We are going to use three different tools for SNP calling: [bcftools](http://www.htslib.org/), [GATK](https://software.broadinstitute.org/gatk/), and, optionally,[ANGSD](http://www.popgen.dk/angsd/index.php/ANGSD).
+There are many different tools for SNP calling, we are going to use three of the most popular: [bcftools](http://www.htslib.org/), [GATK](https://software.broadinstitute.org/gatk/), and, optionally,[ANGSD](http://www.popgen.dk/angsd/index.php/ANGSD).
 Additionally, we will use bcftools and awk for filtering files.
 All of them are already installed as part of the [Genomics Software Repository](http://soria-carrasco.staff.shef.ac.uk/softrepo/).

 ## Data
 We are going to use the directory `/fastdata/$USER/varcal` as the base working directory for this tutorial, let's create and change to it: